SteveAyre/uuid2bin/README.md

 As expected the UDF versions are much faster than the stored functions.
 They are also a third of the speed of the earlier implementation.

 Timestamp byte swapping understandably incurs a performance penalty of ~5%.
 However the greatly improved index performance should more than compensate for this.

+The code is compatible with code written for MySQL 8.0, which the earlier silviucpp version is not as it always reorders the timestamp in UUID_TO_BIN and has a different meaning for the 2nd argument in BIN_TO_UUID.

 [1]:https://mariadb.com/kb/en/library/guiduuid-performance/
 [2]:https://www.percona.com/blog/2014/12/19/store-uuid-optimized-way/